shroffk/epics-meeting/README.md

 ## EPICS Developers meeting

-NSLS2 will be hosting two developers meeting in Oct, 2019.
+NSLS2 will be hosting two developer meetings in Oct, 2019.
 The meetings will be hosted prior to the EPICS collaboration meeting in brooklyn.

 ### Location:
 National Synchrotron Light Source II